|JD Edwards EnterpriseOne Applications Localizations for India Implementation Guide,

 Tax Invoice (R75I040)

-If you specify to run the Tax Invoice report, the system prints the legal company details associated with the company in the sales order.
+If you specify that you want to run the Tax Invoice report, the system prints the legal company details associated with the company in the sales order.
 If a company has three different business units for dealer, manufacturer, and exporter, then the system defines three different excise units with different tax registration information.
 Use the processing option to specify if the system prints the tax registration details associated with the business unit for each sales order.

-(Release 9.1 Update ) For an invoice that is in domestic currency and has a reverse service charge, the Tax Invoice report prints an additional page after each invoice.
+(Release 9.1 Update) For an invoice that is in domestic currency and has a reverse service charge, the Tax Invoice report prints an additional page after each invoice.
 The system determines an invoice to be in domestic currency if the value in the Print in Foreign Currency processing option for the Invoice Print program is blank.
-The system does not include the tax amounts to be paid to tax authority by service provider and receiver in the total invoice amount.
+The system does not include the tax amounts to be paid to the tax authority by service provider and receiver in the total invoice amount.
 The additional page displays the reverse charge detail information that includes the tax amount that the service provider and receiver need to pay.
 The system saves this information in the F75I735 table.
 The system performs tax rounding by each tax type under the service tax regime by invoice total on service provider and service receiver calculations.
 You must set the combination of tax type and regime for tax regime SRV and tax types ST, CESS, and HCESS in the Relation Tax Reg/Tax Type Inf program (P75I005).

 Supplementary Tax Invoice (R75I042)